-The investment practices of the fiscal agents are the same as those of the City Treasurer, and have similar investment objectives.
+The investment practices of the fiscal agents that relate to LAX's portfolio are similar as those of the City Treasurer's, and have similar objectives.
 LAX's investments held by fiscal agents are for the following purposes (amounts in thousands):

-2012 2011
+2013 2012

-Unrestricted, current

-Commercial paper \$ 61,764 \$ 115,094
+Unrestricted, current Commercial paper \$ 55 \$ 61,764

-Revocable trust accounts for lease termination 1,216

-Subtotal 61,764 116,310

 Restricted, current and noncurrent

-Bond security funds 402,476 501,164
+Bond security funds 331,164 402,476

-Construction funds 797,059 1,273,238
+Construction funds 229,696 797,059

-Subtotal 1 ,199,535 1,774,402
+Subtotal 560,860 1 ,199,535

-Total \$ 1 ,261,299 \$ 1,890,712
+Total \$ 560,915 \$ 1 ,261,299

-The revocable trust accounts were established and used by LAX to buy-back rights on certain leased facilities.
-Such buy-back rights allowed LAX to purchase the leased facilities by retiring third party debt used to finance improvements on such facilities.
 The bond security funds are pledged for the payment or security of certain bonds.
 These investments are generally short-term securities and have maturities designed to coincide with required bond retirement payments.
 The construction funds are bond proceeds on deposit with the fiscal agents.
 They are used to reimburse LAX for capital expenditures incurred or to be incurred.